Mpdreamz/owin-101/Owin101.HelperAssemblies/Readme.md

     builder.Use(new Func<AppFunc, AppFunc>(next => (AppFunc) WriteHelloWordMiddleWare));

-We can even do better and by just doing:
+We can even do better by simply stating:

     builder.UseHandlerAsync((req, res) => res.WriteAsync("Hello world gets even easier!\r\n"));